elpheria/rpc-websockets/README.md

 Departing from version 2.x, there's been some minor API changes.
 A breaking change is a server.eventList method, which is not a getter method anymore, because of the inclusion of a namespaces system throughout the library.
 Other methods will work seamlessly.

+Starting from version 3.1.0, we have also switched from `ws` to `uWebSockets`, because of a huge performance boost.

 ## Client

 ```js